motebus/ultrabook/Ultranet Apps/fbuilder/Twin Clocking Guide.md

 <img src="https://i.imgur.com/TBBg4ZD.png" width=300 height=500>

-* If your Errmsg is "OK" in the debug window on the right & you do see your message in the telegram clocking group it means success
+* If your Errmsg is "OK" in the debug window on right hand side & you do see your message in the telegram clocking group it means success

 ### Qrun your twin